 Don’t have your summer travel plans nailed down yet?
-Not to worry: Below you’ll find several options that are best if you book them now, from a new safari camp in Africa to Edinburgh’s Festival Fringe.
-We’ve also got the scoop on some 2019 bucket-list trips—an Arctic cruise, the Australian Open—that you need to start planning now.
+Not to worry: Below you’ll find several options that are best if you book them now, from two new safari camps in Africa to Edinburgh’s Festival Fringe.
+We’ve also got the scoop on some 2020 bucket-list trips—an Arctic cruise, the Australian Open—that you need to start planning now.
 Use our Trusted Travel Experts to be sure that you get the trip of a lifetime.

 (Don’t miss the rest of our series on what trips to book in each month of the year.
 If you prefer to know which destinations are ideal for traveling to in any given month, see our Where to Go When series, and don’t miss our comprehensive guide to the benefits of booking early.)